JunhaoW3/tp/docs/DeveloperGuide.md

 1. The user <u>searches for the client to delete by their name (UC01)</u>.
 2. The user selects the client to be deleted.
-3. FinHub removes the client from the address book.
+3. FinHub removes the client.
 4. FinHub displays a success message.

     Use case ends.